monstatayo/Personal-Projects/README.md

 # Personal-Projects
 Personal Projects I have been working on outside of school.
-These are for ones that are WIP.
+These are for ones that are WIP, and have dedicated branches.

 -Discord Py Bot: